Compare CSV Data to Existing Records In Your CRM

 Under Step 2, click the Compare (Preview) tab.

-Select the Identity Field from your CSV data.
+Use the dropdown to select the Matching Field from your CSV data.
 This should be a field where both the CSV and CRM have the same value.
-This needs to be a unique identifier that would only belong to a single record—such as email address, phone number, street address, or an ID number.
+This needs to be a unique identifier that would only belong to a single record—such as email address, phone number, street address, or ID number.

 compare-new-3.png

-If Insycle could not find a match based on your Identity Field, the ID column in the generated comparison preview will say "Not Found," and the Result column will say "Not Compared."
+If Insycle cannot find a match between your original CSV and your database based on your Matching Field, the Result column in the downloaded compare CSV will say "Not Compared," and the ID column will say "Not Found."

 compare-new-4.png